Workshops and Groups

 - break the ice in social situations

-- develop your social skills with other group participants, and
+- develop your social skills by practising with other group participants, and

 - cultivate warm and enduring friendships at Oxford with increased confidence and charm.

 The group will comprise 6-8 students and is for those who want to develop skills in meeting and making new friends.
-Students who struggle with social anxiety may prefer attending the ‘Finding Your Voice’ workshop before signing up for ‘How to Find Your People’.
+Students who struggle with social anxiety may prefer attending the ‘Finding Your Voice’ workshop before signing up for a subsequent ‘How to Find Your People’ workshop.

 Managing Sleep & Insomnia

 - To join: No pre-group consultation is necessary.
-Email the Counselling Service to check availability and reserve a place.
+Complete our Self-Referral Workshop Request Form to check availability and reserve a place.

 Sleep is vital for good mental and physical health and something many of us take for granted.
 However, lack of sleep, or insomnia, is a common and distressing problem.
 This psycho-educational workshop will explore some of the everyday difficulties people have with sleep, the nature of sleep and the common habits and behaviours that can interfere with good sleep.
 Using a cognitive behavioural approach, you will learn strategies and techniques that are helpful for overcoming common sleep problems and increasing the potential for a good night’s sleep.